NLP-Dream-Team/nlp-project/README.md

 ### Model & Evaluate

 ###### Baseline
--Always predict JavaScript
+- Always predict JavaScript
--12% Accuracy on Train
+- 12% Accuracy on Train
--13% Accuracy on Validate
+- 13% Accuracy on Validate

 We used three models to evaluate the
 ###### Logistic Regression